-1. Regular public meetings of the Council typically will occur on the third Wednesday of each month commencing at 4:00 p.m. or as set forth in the meeting notice.

-- 2. Meetings of the Council shall be held at the locations designated in the public notices of such meetings. - 3.
+- 1. Regular public meetings of the Council typically will occur on the third Wednesday of each January, April, July and October, commencing at 3:00 p.m. or as set forth in the meeting notice.
+Additional public meetings of the Council may occur as designated by the Council Chair, by majority vote of the Council, or as directed by the Board. - 2.
+Meetings of the Council shall be held at the locations designated in the public notices of such meetings. - 3.
 A quorum of the Council shall consist of a majority of the then members of the Council.
 A quorum shall be necessary to conduct official business.
 Council members are expected to regularly attend Council meetings if at all possible. - 4.
 Special meetings for any purpose may be held on the call of the Chair or of a majority of the then members of the Council.
 Council members shall be notified of such meetings by the Executive Secretary in accordance with all applicable legal requirements. - 5.
 Study/work sessions or field trips can be requested by a majority of the then members of the Council.
 Requests can be made either in regular meetings or in a subsequent signed writing to the Chair. - 6.
 All meetings of the Council are open to the public.
 Although public comment typically should be referred to the Board, public comment may be received by the Council in the Chair's discretion if it complies with the Board's public comment guidelines. - 7.
 Council meetings typically will be less than two hours in duration.
 Two hours after commencement of a Council meeting, the Council may finish the item presently being considered and no additional items will be heard after that time unless there is a motion by a member of the Council requesting to continue the agenda and approved by a majority vote.
-All items remaining to be heard will be forwarded to the next agenda for consideration. - 8.
-Agenda items for Council meetings shall be listed in the following order: - (a) Call to Order; - (b) Approval of Agenda; - (c) Approval of Minutes; - (d) Agenda Items; - (e) Other Business; and - (f) Adjournment.
+All items remaining to be heard will be forwarded to the next agenda for consideration.

+- 8. Agenda items for Council meetings shall be listed in the following order:

+- (a) Call to Order;

+- (b) Approval of Agenda;

+- (c) Approval of Minutes;

+- (d) Agenda Items;

+- (e) Other Business; and

+- (f) Adjournment.